SUNY Downstate Health Sciences University

 - The drug or treatment is given to large groups (1,000-3,000) of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments and collect information that will allow the drug or treatment to be used safely.

 - These studies are done after the drug or treatment has been marketed to gather information on the effect in various populations and determine what, if any, side effects are associated with long-term use.

 There are several central offices on campus that will assist you in preparing and running a clinical trial:

-The Pre-Award Division will assist with the review, negotiation and execution of confidential disclosure agreements (CDAs) and non-disclosure agreements (NDAs).
-They will assist in the preparation of investigational device exemptions (IDEs) and investigational new drug applications (INDs).
-In conjunction with RFC, they will negotiate your clinical trial agreements (CTAs) and provide assistance and consultation with budget preparation.
-They will interact and communicate with sponsors, clinical research organizations (CROs) and other entities on behalf of the institution, researchers and departments on issues related to clinical trials.
+Sponsored Programs Administration will assist with the review, negotiation and execution of confidential disclosure agreements (CDAs) and non-disclosure agreements (NDAs).
+They are responsible for the review and negotiation of all clinical trial agreements (CTAs) and provide assistance and consultation with budget preparation.
+SPA interacts and communicates with sponsors, clinical research organizations (CROs) and other entities on behalf of the institution, researchers and departments on issues related to clinical trials.

-The Post-Award Division will establish a business process for invoicing and the collection of revenues based on the executed clinical research agreement.
-Any invoices that do not require case report forms (CRFs) will be prepared and processed by post award staff.
-Post award will work with the study coordinator to record and follow up on the receivable generated by CRFs that are required to secure payment.
+Finance and Administration will establish a business process for invoicing and the collection of revenues based on the executed clinical research agreement.
+Any invoices that do not require case report forms (CRFs) will be prepared and processed by grant managers. they will work with the study coordinator to record and follow up on the receivable generated by CRFs that are required to secure payment.